binerogroup/documentation/compute/console.rst

 Console
 =======

-You are able to open the console of your instances using the instance console in either the :doc:`cloud management portal </getting-started/managing-your-cloud/cloud-management-portal>` or :doc:`OpenStack Horizon </getting-started/managing-your-cloud/openstack-horizon>`.
+You are able to open the console of your instances by using the instance console in either the :doc:`cloud management portal </getting-started/managing-your-cloud/cloud-management-portal>` or :doc:`OpenStack Horizon </getting-started/managing-your-cloud/openstack-horizon>`.

-This is useful if you need to debug or troubleshoot your instance if it is unreachable.
+This is useful if you need to debug or troubleshoot your instance if it's unreachable.

 .. note::